kubernetes-sigs/kueue/site/content/en/docs/tasks/dev/integrate_a_custom_job.md

    - Your validator should invoke `jobframework.ValidateJobOnCreate` and `jobframework.ValidateJobOnUpdate` in [validation.go](https://github.com/kubernetes-sigs/kueue/blob/main/pkg/controller/jobframework/validation.go)

 Extend your manager's startup procedure to do the following:
-   - Using the `jobframework.NewGenericReconcilerFactory` method, create an instance of Kueue's JobReconicler for your CRD and register it with the controller-runtime manager.
+   - Using the `jobframework.NewGenericReconcilerFactory` method, create an instance of Kueue's JobReconciler for your CRD and register it with the controller-runtime manager.
    - Invoke `jobframework.SetupWorkloadOwnerIndex` to create an indexer for Workloads owned by your CRD.